High risk groups 1–4

 - Queensland Government Education Department support for students with disability

-- The Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships
+- Department of Women, Aboriginal and Torres Strait Islander Partnerships and Multiculturalism

 - National Disability Insurance Scheme (NDIS) and NDIS requirements and application